Root Canal Procedure: What to expect

-If you had a similar infection anywhere in your body, a doctor would simply prescribe a course of antibiotic tablets; the antibiotics spread through your bloodstream to the source of the infection, and the bacteria are killed.
-Unfortunately, teeth are a uniquely shaped part of your body: they have live tissue in the middle, and only a pin point where the blood vessels enter on the tip of each root.
-When the tooth becomes infected, the blood vessels inside die, so no antibiotic flowing in your bloodstream can actually get inside the tooth.
+If you had a similar infection anywhere in your body, a doctor might prescribe a course of antibiotic tablets; the antibiotics swallowed spread through your bloodstream to the source of the infection, and the bacteria are killed.
+Unfortunately, teeth are a uniquely shaped part of your body.
+When the tooth pulp becomes infected, the blood vessels inside die, so no antibiotic flowing in your bloodstream can actually get inside the tooth.
 So a root canal treatment aims to open up and disinfect the chamber inside the tooth, and place antibiotic cream directly where the infection is.
-The dentist will place a sheet of rubber (called a rubber dam) over the tooth to keep it dry and sterile, like a surgeons sterile green drapes.
-It will allow you to swallow comfortably, and the spray from dental drills will not go into your mouth.
-The dentist will remove any decay with normal dental drills, but where dental drills will not reach deeper in the roots, sterile files will be used to clean and shape the canals.
+The dentist will place a plastic sheet (called a nitrile dam) over the tooth to keep it dry and sterile, like a surgeons sterile green drapes.
+It will allow you to swallow comfortably, and the water spray from dental drill will not go into your mouth.
+The dentist will remove any decay as they would with a filling, but where dental drills will not reach deeper in the roots, sterile files will be used to clean and shape the canals.
 The canals are rinsed with disinfectants, and then antibiotic cream is placed in the empty chamber.
 A temporary filling is placed on top.
 The cream should be left to kill the bacteria for about 4 weeks (just like a full course of antibiotics would be taken over a couple of days).